Chauranga: Plot

-This is based on Dalit-Brahmin relations in the villages tells how Dalits are exploited.
+This is based on Dalit-Brahmin relations in the villages and shows how Dalits are exploited.
 A fourteen-year-old Dalit boy (Soham Maitra) is growing up in an unnamed corner of India.
-His dream is to go to a town school like his elder brother (Riddhi Sen) and his reality is to look after the pig that his family owns.
+His dream is to go to a town school like his elder brother (Riddhi Sen), and his reality is to look after the pig that his family owns.
 His only escape is to sit atop a Jamun tree and adore his beloved (Ena Saha) passing by on her scooter.
-His unspoken love is as true as his mother’s helplessness who cleans the cowsheds of the local Brahmin's mansion, with whom she also has a secret liaison.
-When the boy’s elder brother comes on a vacation to the village, he soon finds out about his younger brother’s infatuation.
+His unspoken love is as true as his mother's helplessness, who cleans the cowsheds of the local Brahmin's mansion, with whom she also has a secret liaison.
+When the boy's elder brother comes on a vacation to the village, he soon finds out about his younger brother's infatuation.
 The learned elder brother makes him realize the need to express his love and helps him write a love letter.